denyshon/tg-load/README.md

 ## Usage
 - You can specify the texts of the messages sent by the bot in `config.toml`.
 Make sure to read the comments there.
 - You may also want to set a command list for your bot.
-You can specify it in `commands.txt` (each command must be in a separate line, followed by another line with the description), and then set the commands by running `set_commands.py`.
+You can specify it in `commands.txt`, and then set the commands by running `set_commands.py`.
+  - Each of the commands must be in a separate line, followed by another line with the description.
+  - If you installed *tg-load* using a package manager, you can also execute
+    ```
+    tg-load-set-commands
+    ```
 - To run the bot, simply run `tg_load.py`.
   - If you installed *tg-load* using a package manager, you can also execute
   ```